kenchan-canuck/software-patterns/README.txt

 languages.
 The author shall neither be accountable nor be liable for any form of damage resulting from the use of these codes.

+    Feel free check out the website and the github wiki.
+Most importantly, please contribute your code to this repostiory!

 Contact Information
 ===================
 Author and Developer: Ken Chan